MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 **Opinion Mining Shakespeare, Lincoln and Gehrig**

 On July 4, 1939, Lou Gehrig delivered what is considered one of the greatest speeches in US history.
 What made this speech so memorable?
-It turns out machine learning can give us a number of insights.
+It turns out machine learning can give us a few insights.

 **Background**